Columbus Drunk Driving Accident Lawyer

 However, in Ohio, an OVI (operating a vehicle while intoxicated) conviction or a plea of guilty to the charge is irrefutable proof of negligence.
 Known as negligence per se, it relieves your lawyer for drunk driving accidents from a sometimes heavy burden of proof.

 Others besides the driver may have acted negligently and shared responsibility for the crash.
-For example, a bartender or host at a party who serves an obviously intoxicated person can also face liability for any damages the drunk driver caused.
+For example, a bartender or host at a party serving an obviously intoxicated person can also be liable for any damages the drunk driver caused.
 In some cases, punitive damages against the host or bartender may apply.

 The majority of drunk driving accident cases do not go to court.
 Instead, insurance companies offer payouts to injury victims.